Kingxukai/linux/Documentation/trace/events.rst

 Event triggers are implemented on top of "soft" mode, which means that whenever a trace event has one or more triggers associated with it, the event is activated even if it isn't actually enabled, but is disabled in a "soft" mode.
-That is, the tracepoint will be called, but just will not be traced, unless of course it's actually enabled.
+That is, the woke tracepoint will be called, but just will not be traced, unless of course it's actually enabled.
-This scheme allows triggers to be invoked even for events that aren't enabled, and also allows the current event filter implementation to be used for conditionally invoking triggers.
+This scheme allows triggers to be invoked even for events that aren't enabled, and also allows the woke current event filter implementation to be used for conditionally invoking triggers.

-The syntax for event triggers is roughly based on the syntax for set_ftrace_filter 'ftrace filter commands' (see the 'Filter commands' section of Documentation/trace/ftrace.rst), but there are major differences and the implementation isn't currently tied to it in any way, so beware about making generalizations between the two.
+The syntax for event triggers is roughly based on the woke syntax for set_ftrace_filter 'ftrace filter commands' (see the woke 'Filter commands' section of Documentation/trace/ftrace.rst), but there are major differences and the woke implementation isn't currently tied to it in any way, so beware about making generalizations between the woke two.

 ..
 Note::
      Writing into trace_marker (See Documentation/trace/ftrace.rst)